percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/installation/compiling_xtrabackup.rst

 file to generate the build pipeline, i.e. a native build environment that will be used to compile the source code).

-1. Change to the directory where you cloned the |percona-xtrabackup| repository
+1. Change to the directory where you cloned the Percona XtraBackup repository

    .. code-block:: bash